entando/entando-docs/vuepress/README.md

 redirectFrom: /old-permalink
 ---
 ```
-* Run `yarn docs:sync62` to sync `docs/next` to `docs/v6.2` and avoid manually copying more files than needed.
-This uses rsync and you'll need to compare the differences, especially for top-level files, to make sure no post-6.2 changes get synced into the 6.2 version.
+* Run `yarn docs:syncNext` to sync `docs/next` to `docs/v6.3` and avoid manually copying more files than needed.
+This uses rsync and you'll need to compare the differences, especially for top-level files, to make sure no post-6.x changes get synced into the 6.x version.
 You can accomplish the same thing by directly calling rsync:
 ```
 rsync -av --delete --exclude 'docs/README.md' --exclude 'tutorials/README.md' docs/next/ docs/v6.2/
 ```